Gimly/gimly.github.io/_posts/2015-11-12-vs-online-build-squirrel-windows.markdown

 Back to the Build specification, you should now be able to select the subscription in the drop down list.

-Select the source to be the `./Release` folder created by Squirrel.
+Select the source to the `./Release` folder created by Squirrel.

 Next, the *Storage Account*.
 You will need to create one in Azure's interface.
 Follow the instructions on this [MSDN website](https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/) if you are lost, but it's really simple.
 Once you have created the *Storage Account*, you'll be able to get the *Name* and *Key* to use in the script to copy back the release folder.
 Add the name of the newly created Storage account into the *Azure File Copy* step.

-Destination should be set as *Azure Blob* and the container name can be set as anything you want.
+Set destination as *Azure Blob* and the container name to anything you want.
 You don't have to create it as it will be automatically created by the step.

-Here's the final look at the whole build definition
+Here's the final look at the build definition

 ![alt text](/images/2015-11-12-vs-online-build-squirrel-windows/Whole_build_definition.jpg "Complete build definition")

-Run your build, and your application is ready to be installed using Squirrel, give your users the link to the `setup.exe` in your blob storage, and it will install the application.
+Run your build, and your application is ready to install using Squirrel, give your users the link to the `setup.exe` in your blob storage, and it will install the application.

 # Conclusion #